THE LURE AND BEAUTY OF EXQUISITE GOLD

-At Villarreal Fine Jewelers we love creating custom made engagement, wedding rings and other special occasion jewelry in beautiful, lustrous yellow and white gold adorned with diamonds and colorful gemstones.
+Creating custom made Engagement Rings, Wedding Bands and other Special Occasion jewelry is our passion.
+We design using beautiful, lustrous Yellow Gold, Rose Gold and White Gold adorned with diamonds and colored gemstones.
 Beauty, Purity and Durability are the attributes that attract gold lovers to its alluring glitter for uniquely personal expression.

-The most alluring use of the sun-colored metal has always been in jewelry.
+Did you know that the most alluring use of the sun-colored metal has always been in jewelry?
 The Egyptians, largest producers of gold in the ancient world, equated gold with the sun, the giver of life, and reserved its use for pharaohs only.
 The ancient Etruscans created meticulously hand-wrought objects using fine granules and threads of gold, a technique still practiced today.
 To this day, Chinese and Indian brides wear jewelry of 24-karat gold on their wedding day to ensure a lifetime of good luck and happiness.
 A gift of gold jewelry says love and permanence as eloquently today as in all the ages past.

 The Characteristics of Gold